 Once the app is defined, stable and running, you can use surveys to keep the service healthy and your app ratings high.

 Giving your users a possibility to voice their negative opinions lets you further act upon it, locate issues early and keep your users happy.

-You can also use surveys as an additional functionality of your app.
-A system of ratings, open-ended questions, and multiple choice surveys can be actually disguised as features.
+You can also use surveys as additional functionality of your app.
+A system of ratings, open-ended questions, and multiple-choice surveys can be actually disguised as features.

 Improve the product development process with Surveys

 If your app is early in development than using well-targeted surveys can be very beneficial.
 You can ask your users if everything works as intended or if they met any issues.
 Likewise, you can ask about the app design or navigation.
 You can target the surveys to appear at those parts of your app you feel are the most vulnerable, or to ask a more general question after some time has passed or after the user used a function a specific number of times.
 You can target your surveys to appear individually on particular functions you are still developing.

 You should also run a survey after major updates.
 Again, give your users a couple of days with the new version before you ask them to voice their opinion.
 Maybe you need testers before another update goes live?
 You can survey them in the current version with a contact form survey.

 So you used surveys to understand how users feel about your current functions.
 Now use surveys further to scout for additional features.
 Don’t be afraid of asking your users directly in which direction they would rather you take your application.
 Ask an open-ended question to some of them after some time has passed, asking them what additional feature should be added.
 Once you collect a bunch of responses, select the few most popular and run another survey, this time a single answer one, asking the users to choose one of the selected features.
 With only two surveys you now have confirmation from your users about the future of your app they want to see.